 Below is a comparison of the four prime lenses I use in a newborn session.
 These are straight-out-of-the-camera (SOOC) images—shot at f/2.8, ISO250, SS1/250, at the same angle.
 No edits have been done.
 Notice the 35mm lens distorts the baby so his head appears larger than his bum…and look at all the cloning I would have to do for the blanket!
 The 50mm is a little better than the 35mm.
 I love the 105mm but I am just too far away from the baby for my comfort.
 The 85mm is the best in my opinion—I love it because people (that includes newborns) look better with that focal length AND I love the compression on the background so I don’t have to fix it in Photoshop as much.
 Win-win for efficiency!

 2) Make sure your equipment is working properly.

 Camera equipment are not produced exactly to their manufacture specifications.
 Because of these variations in production, combinations of camera bodies and lenses that aren’t exactly calibrated will result in focus errors.
 Also, after heavy use, perfectly calibrated equipment can fall out of alignment over time.
 Here’s the before and after calibration of my 35mm lens.
 I hated this lens for a long time because it didn’t focus at all.
 I thought I bought a lemon.
 After calibration, it is now one of my sharpest lenses.

 3) Bring your gear in for cleaning regularly.

 For me, that’s twice a year.
-I work mostly in the studio but my camera’s sensor gets dirtier than a landscape photographer on his belly.
+I work mostly in the studio but my camera’s sensor can get dirty due to changing my lenses often.
 Look at all that dust!